Poona Community Enhancement & Infrastructure Planning

 In the previous year commitments were made to undertake a review of the 'no dredging policy' of the Owen Cox St boat ramp.
 That study was completed in February 2023 and finally a concept plan was provided to the PCPA on 13 April 2024.

-The plan proposes a dual boat ramp, fixed walkway and shallow dredging extending to the Poona Ck channel.
+The plan proposed a dual boat ramp, fixed walkway and shallow dredging extending to the Poona Ck channel.
 The dredging spoil is to be used for foreshore renourishment in the area adjacent to the boat ramp.
-Note this is a concept plan and is yet to be subject of detailed engineering plans/specifications and so too other aspects around Native Title etc..
+Note this was a concept plan and is yet to be subject of detailed engineering plans/specifications.
 The Concept Plan can be viewed/downloaded.

 On 8 June 2024 (PCPA General Meeting) the State Member (Bruce Saunders) reaffirmed that the existing boat ramp will be converted to a dual ramp with shallow dredging to facilitate greater access to the Strait.
-Bruce Saunders will be presenting further details at the PCPA July General Meeting.
+Bruce Saunders undertook to present further details at the PCPA July General Meeting but this did not eventuate.

 Marine Park changes to be implemented